yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-066_State_Field_Rejects_Input_Above_Max_Boundary.md

 - System should not accept input above 50 characters
 - Validation error message should be displayed, or
 - Additional characters should be blocked
-- Form submission should not proceed with invalid input